zamp13/Veyn/README.md

 We used directory `Model` to stock our models of system.
 Furthermore, this directory is so bigger and we can't push on the github directory.
 But, you can create this repository with this command : `mkdir Model`.

+### Data

+We used the shared task corpora to create/tune this system.
+You can show data on the official website of the [PARSEME shared task 2018](multiword.sourceforge.net/sharedtask2018) or directly on there [gitlab repository](https://gitlab.com/parseme/sharedtask-data/tree/master).

 ## Command

 `./bin/Veyn.py -h` to show all commands in a terminal.